 All parents and students should be aware that each student will be held responsible for the Pinkerton-owned books and materials they receive in various classes at the Academy.
 Students are responsible for all books and materials issued to them by the school and for the return of those books and materials at the end of the school year or at the time of withdrawal or transfer.
 The item returned must be the same as the item issued.
-Textbooks are expensive (from \$50 to \$100 each).
+Textbooks are expensive (from

+\$50 to \$100 each).
 It is extremely important for students to protect, maintain and return books at the end of each course.
 Note: Although there are no "lab fees" associated with any of the CTE courses offered, there are certain costs for optional projects.
 In many programs, students may elect to create projects which they are entitled to keep.
 The student will be charged the cost of the materials for these projects, although the Academy will generally make the materials available.
 Any student who is unable to pay for project materials should see the CTE director before starting the project so that possible arrangements can be explored.
 In some cases "unreturned" books are still on campus, often in an unknown location.
 The Academy will not assume the responsibility of searching for books in lockers.
 However, if a member of the Pinkerton faculty or staff locates a book after a student fails to return the book within the normal guidelines and procedures, there will be a \$5 per book service charge.
 Students who have not returned full/half-year books will be charged the full replacement cost of any book age 10 years or under or a depreciated amount (less \$10 for each year over 10) for books aged 11 years or more.
-In addition, students who have not returned half-year books at the end of the first semester will also be subject to a Saturday Restore & Renew.
+In addition, students who have not returned half-year books at the end of the first semester will also be subject to a Saturday detention.

 Students must also pay for damage and/or destruction except for normal wear and tear.
 Every student should sign their name in ink on the first blank line of the label inside their assigned books.
 All books must be covered.

-Students (including VLACs and home-educated) who have missing text or library books, chromebooks, etc., will not be eligible to purchase Junior or Senior parking permits or purchase tickets to attend major class activities such as the Sophomore Semi-Formal, Junior Prom, Senior Banquet, and Graduation exercises.
+The Academy reserves the right to withhold the grades, transcripts, and diplomas of students who owe for lost, destroyed, non-returned or damaged books or materials.
 However, students may view their grades.
-Note: Students who have not returned books at the end of the first semester to a Saturday Restore & Renew.
+Note: Students who have not returned books at the end of the first semester may be subject to a Saturday detention and full restitution of each unreturned book.